wehlutyk/brainyserver/README.md

     to a file called `test.json`.

-    Next, sign the data: in a terminal, run `gpg --clearsign --default-key <key_id> --output test.json_signed --sign test.json` (so in my case, `gpg --clearsign --default-key F44FDE5A --output test.json_signed2 --sign test.json`).
+    Next, sign the data: in a terminal, run `gpg --clearsign --default-key <key_id> --output test.json_signed --sign test.json` (so in my case, `gpg --clearsign --default-key F44FDE5A --output test.json_signed --sign test.json`).
 Here, again, make sure the `--sign` argument comes last, or some options won't be taken into account.
 The resulting `test.json_signed` file should have two sections: one with the original data, the second with the signature (the seemingly random lines of characters).

  6. At long last, you can upload the *signed* data to the server by issuing `curl -F jsonfile_signed=@test.json_signed <servername>:5000/upload/data/<androidapp_id>` (so in my case, `curl -F jsonfile_signed=@test.json_signed 127.0.0.1:5000/upload/data/wehlutykexp`).
 Again, the server should thank you with a stern "`File uploaded.`" message. *Careful: your upload file must have a `.json_signed` extension, or else the server will reject it.*